ChairOfStructuralMechanicsTUM/Mechanics_Apps/Stopping_Distances/README.md

-# Stopping Distances App / Bremswegen App
+# Stopping Distances App / Bremsstrecke App

 Prototype of a WebApp demonstrating stopping distances via Bokeh for the lectures at the Chair of Structural Mechanics, Prof. Müller, TUM (Technische Universität München).